circular-o/circular/docs/frameworks/react.md

 For more details, refer to Jest's [`transformIgnorePatterns` customization](https://jestjs.io/docs/tutorial-react-native#transformignorepatterns-customization) documentation.

-?> Are you using %LIBRARY_NAME% with React?
-[Help us improve this page!](%REPO_URL%/blob/next/docs/frameworks/react.md)
+?> Are you using %LIBRARY-NAME% with React?
+[Help us improve this page!](%REPO-URL%/blob/next/docs/frameworks/react.md)